Open Mic Talent Night is back with a BANG and looking for YOU!

 The Fund gives open-ended, interest-free, no-strings-attached loans.
 These loans are not grants or scholarships meant to subsidize personal writing projects.
 (It should be kept in mind that many of the Fund’s resources come from other professional writers, agents, and publishers).

-The Musicians Foundation helps professional musicians by providing emergency financial assistance in meeting current living, medical and allied expenses.
+The Musician's Foundation The Musicians Foundation helps professional musicians by providing emergency financial assistance in meeting current living, medical and allied expenses.

 Requests are handled by application which is available on the Internet and by mail from the Musicians Foundation, 875 Sixth Avenue, Room 2303, New York, NY 10001.
 You can also request one by telephone at 212.239.9137 or by E-mail from info@musiciansfoundation.org.